InstituteforDiseaseModeling/pathways-segmentation-public/README.md

     * **eda_include:** include in the exploratory analysis PDF plots
     * **profile_include:** include in the quantitative profile PDF plots
     * **notes:** space to capture information about decisions made, observations, etc
-* **vulnerabilities:** Vulnerability Factors used in the analysis; inclusion/exclusion decisions for each phase are drien from this tab.
+* **vulnerabilities:** Vulnerability variables used in the analysis; inclusion/exclusion decisions for each phase are drien from this tab.
     * **vulnerability_variable:** the name of the vulnerability_factor as defined in the coding scripts and datasets
     * **short_name:** the friendly label of the vulnerability variable that is used in plotting
     * **description:** variable definition